kuzaxak/blog/content/posts/2024-03-23-pg-pglogical-debugging.md

 );
 ```

-**NB!:** Remember it will truncate table forst.
+**NB!:** Remember it will truncate table first.
 Do it outside of normal operations hours!

 After triggering resync you will see that table got added to the `local_sync_status` with a status `Data sync` or `Ask for sync`.